Pastors find a role ministering to young men swept up in El Salvador's crackdown on gangs | KRDO

 In the last two decades, three Salvadoran presidents have imposed strict measures to fight gangs.
 The two prior to Bukele failed in the long term.

-Brenneman said, “The crisis is larger than the gangs … Salvadoran leaders have been able to scapegoat the gangs and direct attention away from the inequality that drives so much of the violence.”
+“No one can deny the urgency of the public safety crisis … but the crisis is larger than the gangs,” Brenneman said.
+“By framing the crisis of violent crime as a problem of reckless and belligerent youth, … Salvadoran leaders have been able to scapegoat the gangs and direct attention away from the inequality that drives so much of the violence.”

-While walking through an empty room behind Eben-Ezer Church in San Salvador, the Rev. Nelson Moz speaks with sadness about a man named Raúl, an ex-gang member who came under Moz’s wing in 2012.
+While walking through an empty room behind Eben-Ezer Church in San Salvador, the Rev. Nelson Moz speaks with sadness about a man named Raúl.

+The ex-gang member, whose face was covered in tattoos, came under Moz’s wing in 2012, saying God had taken over his heart.

 “That’s how I got to understand,” Moz said.
 “Imprisonment might be necessary to take out of circulation a person who is causing harm to society, but there’s a background to it.”

+Those who are born and raised in impoverished neighborhoods are subject to stigma.
+Schools refuse to admit their children, banks deny them loans and companies discard their job applications.

 Gang members understood this.
-To those in need, they offered food, clothing and protection.
-For thousands of Salvadorans who lacked homes, the gang became their family.
+To those in need, they offered food and clothing, protection and respect.
+For thousands of Salvadorans who lacked loving ties and a roof over their heads, the gang became their family.

 The beds are still made in the empty rooms of Eben-Ezer Church.

 Some new mattresses are wrapped in plastic.
-Before the detention of Raúl and other ex-gang members in his program, Moz was planning to expand.
+Before the detention of Raúl and other ex-gang members who were part of his rehabilitation program, Moz was planning to expand.
 “True change can happen,” he said.

+Some members of his church were released from prison a decade ago.
+Many had removed their tattoos and became pastors.
+Most had jobs and families that now suffer in their absence.

 Moz and Moody do what they can to support families whose members have been recently imprisoned by the government.
-Moody builds wooden homes for single mothers and provides free school for children.
-Moz looks for people willing to take in orphans.
+Moody builds wooden homes for single mothers with limited resources and provides free school for their children.
+Moz looks for people willing to take in orphans whose parents are gone.

 “Young people can change the course of the family, help the country’s poverty if they have education and work,” Moody said.

 Rooting out gangs will take years, he thinks.
-The weeds have been cut, but as long as the roots remain hidden, the breeding ground — the marginalization — will also subsist.
+The weeds have been cut, but as long as the roots remain hidden, the breeding ground — the marginalization — that gave birth to them will also subsist.

 Associated Press religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.